Learn how to read an Option Chain in simple steps8 min read

 4. Alerts for Illiquid Contracts:

 Option Chain also shows alerts for contracts deemed to be illiquid.
 Illiquid contracts are the contracts which show a higher bid ask spread (high difference between the bid price and ask price of buyers and sellers).
-In Paytm Money we show the contracts as illiquid if there has been no trade in the particular contract since the last 5 minutes, alerting traders to be careful of such contracts.
+In Paytm Money we show the contracts as illiquid with the help of a bell icon if there has been no trade in the particular contract since the last 5 minutes, alerting traders to trade carefully in such contracts.

 5. Search Feature in the Option Chain: